Insurers “only playing at the digital game”

 Enhancing the customer experience

-A startling 89% of insurance companies admit they do not leverage past interactions when recommending products or services to online customers.
-The survey also found that just 1% of insurers currently offer online rewards, discounts, apps or “live” website assistance – although 27% expect to provide these benefits in the future.
+A startling 89% of insurance companies do not leverage past interactions when recommending products or services to online customers.
+Just 1% currently offer online rewards, discounts, apps or “live” website assistance, although 27% expect to provide these benefits in the future.
+Graham comments: “Insurers are failing to communicate at critical times and are missing opportunities to engage with customers in the life cycle of a policy through the use of digital retention triggers and predictive modeling.”

 Embracing the mobile and social media wave

-“Insurers’ focus on mobile products and services is limited.
-With mobile and tablet use growing exponentially, in neglecting these channels insurers are essentially turning their back on the future – particularly in a market like Australia which has such a high uptake of mobile use.”
+Graham comments: “Insurers focus on mobile products and services is limited.
+But with mobile and tablet use growing exponentially, neglecting mobile is turning one’s back on the future.”

-“Whether insurers can make the ambitious changes they envisage within the next three years remains to be seen.
-Attaining their goals will require significant – and rapid – investment and improvement to close the current gap.”
+Graham concludes: “Whether insurers can make the ambitious changes they envisage within the next three years remains to be seen.
+Attaining their goals will require significant – and rapid – improvement to close the current gap.
+However, customers will demand considerable changes in how their insurance is delivered, and the winners will be those insurers who execute well against their digital ambitions in the coming years.”